Zhong-Lab-UCSD/BENG183_FA2020_courseproject/Group18____Parker Côté_Julia Jones_Weishan Li/BENG183_FINAL_PAPER_GROUP18_rev1.md

                                                  A<T<C<G

 * When comparing 2 strings, we simply proceed to the first character position that the strings differ at and apply the above rule (e.g. AA < AT < AC < AG).
-If one of the string is an exact prefix of the other, then the shorter string is considered smaller (e.g. A < AC < ACT < ACTG).
+If one of the strings is an exact prefix of the other, then the shorter string is considered smaller (e.g. A < AC < ACT < ACTG).
 * If one string is an exact prefix of the other (e.g. ATC is a prefix of ATCGG), then the shorter string is considered smaller (e.g. A < AC < ACT < ACTG).